Public Health Educator

 1) Improved maternal, neonatal and child health care.
 This includes training on healthy behaviors during pregnancy, essential newborn care, and family planning and/or birth planning.
-Volunteers conduct regular home visits to households with pregnant women and mothers with children under the age of two.
+In collaboration with a Community Health worker, Volunteers establish and train CARE Groups.
+The members of these groups conduct regular home visits to households with pregnant women and mothers with children under the age of two.

 2) Improved infant and child nutrition.
 Volunteers conduct training on breastfeeding and complementary feeding and hygiene.
 They also provide counseling to mothers and caregivers on essential nutrition actions.

 3) Prevention of child mortality through early intervention and treatment of common childhood illnesses and other infectious diseases.
-Volunteers provide training on recognizing the signs and symptoms of preventable communicable diseases such as malaria, HIV/AIDS, diarrhea, and pneumonia, as well as promoting timely vaccinations for infants.
+Volunteers provide training in prevention and on recognizing the signs and symptoms of communicable diseases such as Malaria, HIV/AIDS, diarrhea, and pneumonia, as well as promoting timely vaccinations for infants.

 4) Building the capacity of health service providers in your community.
 Volunteers mobilize community members to support mother and child health and nutrition.

 Peace Corps Guinea promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
-As part of the initiative, you will also report on these efforts and their impact.
+Part of your work in this area will include reporting on your efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in any field